MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |s2||||||X|X|
 |s3||||||||

 The state starts empty and is updated whenever a scanned row from the input matches a step.
-If a condition or an assigment checks for a value in an empty step, the default value for the column is returned (`null` or empty string unless a different default value was declared).
+If a condition or an assignment checks for a value in an empty step, the default value for the column is returned (`null` or empty string unless a different default value was declared).

 |Ts|Event|
 |---|---|
 |0m|"A"|

-The first scanned row doesn't match `s3` because it is empty and the prior step (`s2`) is empty - a match can only happen if the corresponding or prior step is not empty.
+The first scanned row doesn't match `s3` because it's empty and the prior step (`s2`) is empty - a match can only happen if the corresponding or prior step isn't empty.
 The first row also doesn't match the first step (`s1`) because it doesn't satisfy the condition of `Event == "Start"`.
-Since the first row didn't match any step, it is discarded without affecting the state or the output.
+Since the first row didn't match any step, it's discarded without affecting the state or the output.

 |Ts|Event|
 |---|---|